pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 key is named (but will be forced to a string, no matter what).

-You can define functions with the `function` keyword, but vim will scream if you try to redefine a function that already existed.
+You can define functions with the `function` keyword, but vim will scream if you try to redefine a function that was already defined.
 To suppress the warning, just use `function!`, with a final exclamation mark.
 This is really useful when developping and sourcing the same file over and over again.

 Variables in vimscript are scoped, and the scope is defined in the variable